AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 We will implement [mint](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L110) function of Pair contract.
 In *./logics/traits/pair.rs* add the **mint** function to Pair trait.
 You should also add two internal **_mint_fee** and **_update**.
-As these functions modify the state, they should take a `&mut self` as first argument.
+As those functions modify the state, they should take a `&mut self` as first argument.
 When sending transaction (as tx) it return nothing (a tx cannot return a value neither a variant of the Error enum) so in most cases state changes function will return `Result<(), PairError>`.
 But if you call the function as dry-run (as a query, it will not modify the state) it can return a value (any value and Error enum as well).
 That is why the **mint** message function returns a `Balance` (and not `()`).
 So before calling **mint** as tx you can call it as dry-run and gets the liquidity that will be minted.
 Also add the function to emit mint event that will have to be implemented in the contract.
 ```rust